w-nicole/drake_bc/README.md

 For the demonstrations:

-(NEED TO UPDATE THIS AFTER DEMO IS SORTED OUT)

 - In Deepnote, move the previously generated raw data to `data_raw`.

 - Then, make a folder called `data_processed` and put the split dataframes there.

-- Then, run `nn_controller_sim_v2` for the respective case in the code.
+- Then, run the respective cells in `not_live_demos.ipynb` for the single circle and different initalization demos.

 - Screen record the Meshcat demonstrations.